 Many patients come to assisted reproduction centres with the hope of becoming mothers and they find out that oocyte donation is their last resort because their eggs are no longer viable or lack the needed quality to produce a pregnancy.

-The causes behind this are diverse, for example: age has a great impact on a woman’s ability to conceive since from the age of 35 the eggs deteriorate and suffer small genetic alterations that not only reduce the chance to become pregnant, but they can also cause miscarriages or embryo malformations.
+The causes behind this are diverse, for example: age has a great impact on a woman’s ability to conceive since from the age of 35 the eggs deteriorate and suffer small genetic alterations that not only reduce the chance of becoming pregnant, but they can also cause miscarriages or embryo malformations.

 For Dr. Rogel the key to achieving the best long-term results is an adequate supervision of all factors related to female fertile life, especially taking into account the fact that female fertility is finite.